theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - F. Java is a functional programming language.

 ### A22.
+B, E. C++ has operator overloading and pointers.
+Java made a point of not having either.
+Jave does have references to objects, but these are pointing to an object that can move around in memory.
+Option B is correct because Java is playform independent.
+Option E is correct because Java is object oriented.
+While it does support some parts of functional programming, these occure within a class.

 ### Q23.
 Which of the following are true?
 (Choose all that apply)
 - A. `javac` compiles a `.class` file into a `.java` file.